webpack/webpack.js.org/content/concepts/hot-module-replacement.md

   - skipjack
 ---

 Hot Module Replacement (HMR) exchanges, adds, or removes [modules](/concepts/modules/) while an application is running, without a full reload.
-This can speed up significantly speed up development in a few ways:
+This can significantly speed up development in a few ways:

 - Retain application state which is lost during a full reload.
 - Save valuable development time by only updating what's changed.